 Explores the relationships between the law, ethics, and bioethics and the health care professional.
 Uses case studies, independent and group projects, and personal reflection to identify common legal and ethical problems.
-F, W or Sp
+F

 HM105 Professional Development A 1 class hr/wk, 1 cr.